-Programme MBA Semester-III Cognitive Level K2: Understand the maintenance of Course • To learn the various functions of production.
-Objectives production.
+Programme MBA Semester-III Cognitive Level K1: Impart basic knowledge of the Indian Industrial legislations.K2: Understand the maintenance of industrial harmony.K3: Ensuring healthy relationship among the workforce for achieving the organizational goals.
+Course To learn the various functions of production.
+Objectives To understand the need of mai production.
 To have an idea on the need of procurement of materials.
 To develop an understanding of stocking of goods.
 Intenance of plant to have uninterrupted flow of material- locating the sources and the process in on the control of inventory to avoid over and under torekeeper and also in effective management of